Srhurdirsati/SwagBoard/JOURNAL.md

 Created On: "30/7/2025"
 ---

-# July 30th : Started The Schematics
+# July 30th : Started The Schematics..

 I Started The Work With The Schematics And Roughly Designing The Card On A Paper...
 It Was Started Too Late So I Can't Finish It The Same Day......